GabeStah/Airbrake.io/Pitches/APM/APM - What You Need to Know/text.md

 Application performance management (`APM`) is the practice of monitoring and managing the performance, availability, and capability of modern software applications.  `APM` doesn't have an explicit, dictionary definition, but is rather an industry-created term that encompasses nearly everything to do with monitoring and managing code, application performance, transaction times, and end user experience.

-The overall goal if application performance monitoring is to detect, diagnose, and assist in resolving complicated application performance problems, in order to maintain a pre-determined "minimal level of service."
+The overall goal if application performance management is to detect, diagnose, and assist in resolving complicated application performance problems, in order to maintain a pre-determined "minimal level of service."
 Of course, every organization and application will have a different definition of what that minimal level of service can be.
-However, by following a basic set of overall application performance monitoring principles, a team and project of virtually any size should be able to implement a workable and beneficial monitoring solution.
+However, by following a basic set of overall application performance management principles, a team and project of virtually any size should be able to implement a workable and beneficial monitoring solution.

-In this article we'll explore the basic principles of application monitoring management, along with a handful of the best tools and techniques for implementing these principles into your own project.
+In this article we'll explore the basic principles of application performance management, along with a handful of the best tools and techniques for implementing these principles into your own project.
 Let's take a look!

 ## Application Monitoring Management Principles

-In late 2016 [Gartner Research](https://www.gartner.com), one of the world's leading technology research groups, proposed the latest iteration of their [APM Conceptual Framework](https://www.gartner.com/doc/3551918) specification, which proposes five fundamental application performance monitoring principles.
+In late 2016 [Gartner Research](https://www.gartner.com), one of the world's leading technology research groups, proposed the latest iteration of their [APM Conceptual Framework](https://www.gartner.com/doc/3551918) specification, which proposes five fundamental application performance management principles.
 By working to implement and abide by these principles, most APM models should be stable enough to provide ample coverage against all potential pitfalls.

 ### End User Experiences